Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

     ...
 }
 ```
-If the user connects sucessfully a `ChatViewController` will be presented with the user data needed.
+If the user connects successfully a `ChatViewController` will be presented with the user data needed.

 ## Build and Run